aayush06januay06-a11y/Inductionprogramme-/README.md

 **Second speaker(Dr Harpreet Kaur mam)**:- Importance of 4 years of college in future life , role of applied science branch as bridge between school academics and college academics

-**Third speaker(Dr. Akshay Girdhar sir)**:- Importance and role of extracurricular activities in building a well disciplined life ( life beyond engineering)
+**Third speaker(Dr. Akshay Girdhar sir)**:- Importance and role of extracurricular activities in building a well disciplined life ( life beyond engineering).